alberttogoca/fullstackopen/part2/coursecontents/README.md

-# Course information
+# Course contents

-Simple web applicaton for understanding the core concepts of React
+Simple web app for getting used to collections & modules

 ## Start the application